-JIMMY CAGNEY ALWAYS WANTED TO BE A SONG AND DANCE MAN.
-MICHAEL JORDAN STILL DREAMS OF WINNING THE US MASTERS.
-AMY POEHLER’S ONE GREAT, UNFULFILLED AMBITION IS TO DO A PERIOD DRAMA.
-INDEED THE ‘B’ SIDE OF ANY ACTOR OR ATHLETE IS OFTEN MUCH THE MORE INTERESTING STORY.
+JIMMY CAGNEY ALWAYS WANTED TO BE A SONG AND DANCE MAN; MICHAEL JORDAN STILL DREAMS OF WINNING THE US MASTERS; AMY POEHLER’S ONE GREAT, UNFULFILLED AMBITION IS TO DO A PERIOD DRAMA.
+INDEED THE FLIP SIDE OF ANY ACTOR OR ATHLETE IS OFTEN MUCH THE MORE INTERESTING STORY.

 There is little in life that’s as serious as a comedian.
 Take Jonny May, famously loved and lampooned by his team-mates for his burlesque personality yet – less famously – probably the most grimly professional athlete in English rugby.
 The trouble is, it’s only the comedy that gets the coverage.

 So – as Ben Youngs once disloyally, but gleefully, revealed – here’s a man who makes random chicken noises; a man who once listened to the soundtrack to Disney’s ‘Frozen’ on the team bus and who was once reported to have said, when asked which three famous people he’d invite round for dinner: ‘Barack Obama, because I think he knows a lot of stuff we don’t know; Beyonce, because she could sing while we eat … and Lady Gaga; I don’t know why her.
 I was just thinking of singers and she came to mind.’
-Yes, I know, I know, but we’re missing the point here.
+Thus does a person acquire a stereotype.

-In fact – if you’ve a moment – he spent twelve hours a day icing his knee on a device he had to mortgage his backside to pay for which meant he recovered from an ACL, PCL and lateral ligament reconstruction so quickly and so completely that within ten months he was playing for England and running even faster than he’d done before.
+Indeed in all, he spent twelve hours a day treating his knee with his ruinously expensive gadgets and gizmos which meant he recovered from an ACL, PCL and lateral ligament reconstruction so quickly and so completely that within ten months he was playing for England and running even faster than he’d done before.
 The headline, though, went to the Harry Potter colouring book and the box of wax crayons.

 ‘I suppose people just want to latch onto what’s different and funny really,’ he says.
 ‘But there is another side to me as well that just wants to be the best I can be.
 That was the thinking with the move from Gloucester to Leicester.
 I felt I was happy to an extent about what I’d achieved at Kingsholm but I still felt I’d underachieved as well.
 I knew I had more in me, I wanted to put myself under pressure and I needed a move to help me to do that.’